Weather App - FAQs

 - new operating system and more than 5% of app users.

-iOS: 9 and above
+iOS: 14 and above supported.

 The app can be downloaded by searching for 'Met Office weather' from the App Store or Google Play store.